artsy/artsy.github.io/_posts/2019-01-20-artsy-engineering-hiring.md

 Our hiring process will never be "finished" because we're always improving on it.
 Some recent improvements are inward-facing to help _us_ get better, like:

-- starting a #dev-ersity Slack channel for talking about how to diversify our team and the industry at large.
+- Starting a #dev-ersity Slack channel for talking about how to diversify our team and the industry at large.
-- integrating hiring updates into our weekly standup.
+- Integrating hiring updates into our weekly standup.
-- a Slack bot for engineers to monitor our hiring pipeline.
+- Creating a Slack bot for engineers to monitor our hiring pipeline.
-- periodically rotating hiring managers to spread institutional knowledge and get new perspectives.
+- Periodically rotating hiring managers to spread institutional knowledge and get new perspectives.
-- many, many docs written on guiding the process.
+- Many, many docs written on guiding the process.

 Artsy engineers, guided by our company values, created the hiring process for new engineers.
 Combined with an iterative process and a desire to constantly improve, we've created a hiring process that is fair, effective, and